thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 are called to forgive much.
 Holding onto bitterness, vengeance, or resentment is not only destructive to relationships but it places us at odds with the very mercy of God ([Mat 18:23–35](https://www.biblegateway.com/passage/?search=Mat%2018%3A23%E2%80%9335&version=NKJV)).
-Jesus also modeled forgiveness on the cross, forgiving and praying for the people that were crucifying him:
+Jesus also modelled forgiveness on the cross, forgiving and praying for the people that were crucifying him:

 :::note[[Luke 23:34](https://www.biblegateway.com/passage/?search=Luke%2023%3A34&version=NKJV)]